laurynyzhao/laurynyzhao.github.io/_pages/about.md

   - /about.html
 ---

-This is a personal website of Lauryn Y Zhao, who is currently a year 5 undergraduate student majoring in physics.
-The cite is still under construction.
+This is a personal website of Lauryn Y. Zhao, who is currently a year 5 undergraduate student majoring in physics.

+This website is still under construction.